 State law also prohibits anyone from operating a school bus or Head Start bus with physical evidence of alcohol consumption in their body.
 This offense constitutes a misdemeanor.
 If it occurs within ten years of another DUI or while transporting a child who is under the age of 16 or more than three years younger than the driver, it qualifies as a gross misdemeanor.

-Seek a Hennepin County Attorney for Your DUI Case
+Seek a Hennepin County Attorney for Your DWI Case